Every

 a preventive cardiologist, not a cardiac surgeon.

-Eat right, exercise, and lose weight if necessary: You needn't avoid
+Eat right, exercise, and lose weight if necessary: You needn't

-also help get fats out of your blood.
+and veggies also help get fats out of your blood.

 Use the meds known to save lives: Many people with high cholesterol